wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-file-integration.md

 ## Step 1: Create the new integration

-1. Attach a new repository to beign your integration.
+1. Attach a new repository to begin your integration.
 Refer [Attach a Repository](../references/attach-a-repository.md) for more details.
 2. Select the **Technology** as `WSO2 Integrator: BI`.
 3. Choose the **Integration Type** as `File Integration` and click **Create**.